"....to educate Members of Congress about fire and life safety issues."

 |CFSI Board member Lou Amabili and Vice President Joe Biden|

-Since 1989, fire service leaders from across the nation have traveled to Washington, DC to attend CFSI's National Fire and Emergency Services Dinner and Seminars Program.
-Each year, approximately 2,000 fire and emergency officials participate in the program, attending seminars, conducting meetings with members of Congress, and networking with peers to build relationships.
-At the conclusion of the event, they assemble together in the ballroom of the historic Washington Hilton to hear the highest ranking political leaders in the nation pay tribute to the dedication and commitment of our nation's firefighters and emergency services personnel.
+Since 1989, fire service leaders from across the nation have traveled to Washington, DC to attend CFSI's annual National Fire and Emergency Services Symposium and Dinner program.
+Each year, approximately 2,000 fire and emergency services officials participate in the program, attending seminars and meetings involving federal agency officials and members of Congress.
+They schedule meetings with their peers to exchange information about emerging issues for both fire service personnel and the industry.
+And at the conclusion of the two-day program, they assemble together in the Washington Hilton Ballroom to hear congressional leaders and administration officials pay tribute to our nation's one million firefighters and emergency services personnel.
 Read More.

 THE SAFE BUILDING CODES INCENTIVE ACT: Worth a Pound of Cure